Capital Trails Walking Club

 This walk is linear.
 There are very good frequent bus services from Ocean Terminal back into Edinburgh city centre.
 Just after the start you have to go down a fairly long and steep set of stairs to get to the riverside path which can be muddy, there are also sectional of cobbled surfaces which can be slippery if frosty or wet.
 The Botanic Gardens are closed on Christmas Day and New Years Day (an alternative route is available) and closing times are seasonal.
 It is well worth a walk round as it is a peaceful oasis to find in such a noisy city.
 Admission is free.

-Turn left out of Haymarket station and left again and then right across thepedestrian traffic lights (please be aware of Trams).
+Exit ticket barriers at Hymarket Station and turn left.
+Exit station and go across the pedestrian crossing directly ahead (please be aware of Trams) to Clifton Terrace.
 Turn left, continue along this road until you reach Magdala Crescent, turn right here, as the road bears to the right turn left through an opening in the railings signed Water of Leith Walkway.
 Descend steps with care.
 At the bottom turn right signed Stockbridge & Leith.
 Follow the riverside path, crossing a footbridge and continuing on the other bank, Just before Belford Bridge you will see a hotel to your left, the older buildings date from 1805 and were the millers house and granary.
 All that is left apart from the weirs to show how important the area was for milling in the 19th century. there were once 11 flour mills in Dean between here and the Dean bridge.
-Stay on the riverside path signed Dean village ignoring side turnings.
+Stay on the riverside path signed Dean village.
+At present the route is close here for safety reasons.
+Please use signed diversion. ignoring side turnings.
 Pass under a footbridge and follow the path to the left to eventually cross it.
-Turn left along the riverbank to reach a steep cobbled road (Hawthornbank Lane no name visible).
+Turn left along the riverbank to reach Diversion re-joins route here. a steep cobbled road (Hawthornbank Lane no name visible).
 At the top of the incline there is a stone bridge to your left.
 On the railings to the left of a bench is a Water of Leith Audio Trail sign:

 Q. Which number sign is it?